Four-manifolds, geometries and knots: Seifert fibrations

 As $\mathbb{H}^2\times\mathbb{E}^2$- and $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$-manifolds are aspherical, they are determined up to homotopy equivalence by their fundamental groups.
 (See Chapter 9.)
 Theorem 7.3 specializes to give the following characterization of the fundamental groups of Seifert fibred 4-manifolds over hyperbolic bases.

-\begin{theorem} A group $\pi$ is the fundamental group of a closed $4$-manifold which is Seifert fibred over a hyperbolic $2$-orbifold if and only if it is torsion free, $\sqrt\pi\cong Z^2$, $\pi/\sqrt\pi$ is virtually a $PD_2$-group and the maximal finite normal subgroup of $\pi/\sqrt\pi$ has order at most $2$.
+\begin{theorem} A group $\pi$ is the fundamental group of a closed $4$-manifold which is Seifert fibred over a hyperbolic $2$-orbifold if and only if it is torsion-free, $\sqrt\pi\cong\mathbb{Z}^2$, $\pi/\sqrt\pi$ is virtually a $PD_2$-group and the maximal finite normal subgroup of $\pi/\sqrt\pi$ has order at most $2$.

 \end{theorem}